atomisthq/docs/docs/tutorials/create-rug-project.md

   <img src="../images/create-rug-project-parameters.png" alt="Rug project parameters all set" class="ss-x-small">
 </div>

-Now click on "Generate project" and the Atomist Bot will create the project in a new GitHub repository, then confirm with a message similar to the following.
+Now click on **Generate project** and the Atomist Bot will create the project in a new GitHub repository.

+Once the new repository has been created, the Atomist Bot will send a message similar to the following:

 <div class="ss-container">
   <img src="../images/rug-project-creation-response.png" alt="Rug project creation response from Atomist" class="ss-medium">